TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 ##### Dragonflight Formations
 You coordinate with the other members of your dragonflight to choose two different formations, as detailed in the Dragonflight Formations section later in this chapter.
 These formations are shared between all the members of your dragonflight, and if you leave the dragonflight you cannot benefit from the formations until you rejoin or form a new dragonflight.
 If you form a new dragonflight, you may collaborate to select new formations for that dragonflight.
 - I will need to work with my GM to choose these, as he controls the other characters.
+- Each dragonflight member brings one Formation to the Dragonflight.

+###### Inspired Spirits
+Your formation is thrilled at the prospect of battle.
+Until the end of combat, whenever any member of your dragonflight makes an attack roll or ability check, but before the results are known, they may choose to give themselves advantage on that attack roll or check.
+This benefit cannot affect a single member more than once per round.

 #### Age Restricted
 While you may grow in power through experience and adventuring, you cannot advance to 19th level until you advance your age category, becoming an ancient dragon of your species.
 To advance your age category, you must be 18th level and have a hoard with a value equivalent to the combined wealth of a small nation, the exact quantity of which is determined by the DM.
 When you have met both prerequisites, you must hibernate with your treasure hoard for a period of time determined by the DM, rapidly maturing your body.
 At the end of your hibernation, you awaken as an ancient dragon of your species.